HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Progress:

-Ikuko Takao (Assistant Professor, Student Training Support Center, Kyoto Pharmaceutical University)
+Ikuko Takao (Assistant Professor, Student Practice Support Center, Kyoto University of Pharmacy and Pharmaceutical Sciences)

-Riyasu Matsuse (Lecturer, Department of Global Tourism, Faculty of International Contribution Studies, Kyoto University of Foreign Studies)
+Riho Matsuse (Lecturer, Department of Global Tourism, Faculty of International Contribution, Kyoto University of Foreign Studies)

 Lecturer:

-Takashi Sakamoto (Associate Professor, Department of Basic Sciences, Kyoto Pharmaceutical University)
+Takashi Sakamoto (Associate Professor, Department of Basic Sciences, Kyoto University of Pharmaceutical Sciences)

-In this training, lecturers who have been involved in the construction of first-year education at medical universities will give lectures on their efforts so far, and then participants will exchange information with each other, so that they will have an opportunity to think about the perspectives and methods necessary to build a university’s own first-year education.
+In this training, lecturers who have been involved in the construction of first-year education at universities will give lectures on their efforts to date, and then exchange information with each other, so that they can think about the perspectives and methods necessary to build their own first-year education.

-Session 5: Personal Writing to Promote Self-Formation in Students
+Session 5: Personal Writing to Promote Students’ Self-Formation

-~The importance of cultivating awareness from oneself to others and the world~
+~The Importance of Cultivating Awareness from Self to Others and the World~

 Schedule: